stjordanis/terra-docs-old/docs/dev-spec-distribution.md

 The `Distribution` module describes a mechanism that keeps track of collected fees and *passively* distributes them to validators and delegators.
 In addition, the Distribution module also defines the [Community Pool](#community-pool), which are funds under the control of on-chain Governance.

-## Validator and Delegator Rewards
+## Validator & Delegator Rewards

 > Passive distribution means that validators and delegators will have to manually collect their fee rewards by submitting withdrawal transactions.
 Read up on how to do so with `terracli` [here](node-terracli.md#distribution).
+{important}

 Collected rewards are pooled globally and divided out passively to validators and delegators.
 Each validator has the opportunity to charge commission to the delegators on the rewards collected on behalf of the delegators.
 Fees are collected directly into a global reward pool and validator proposer-reward pool.
 Due to the nature of passive accounting, whenever changes to parameters which affect the rate of reward distribution occurs, withdrawal of rewards must also occur.

 ## Community Pool

 The Community Pool is a reserve of tokens that is designated for funding projects that promote further adoption and stimulate growth for the Terra economy.
-The portion of seigniorage that is designated for ballot winners of the Exchange Rate Oracle is called the Reward Weight, a value governed by the [Treasury](dev-spec-treasury.md#reward-weight).
+The portion of seigniorage that is designated for ballot winners of the Exchange Rate Oracle is called the [Reward Weight](dev-spec-treasury.md#reward-weight), a value governed by the Treasury.
 The rest of that seigniorage is all dedicated to the Community Pool.

 ## Governance Proposals